How to Remove a Toilet Seat

 Removing your existing toilet seat can sometimes take a bit of work.
 With a standard wrench, a screwdriver and some rust penetrant, you'll be able to DIY your way to a new look in no time.

 Toilet seats can typically be removed with either a screwdriver or a wrench.
 Please use caution, because your tools can easily chip the porcelain of your toilet bowl.
 Locate the nuts under the toilet tank and grip them firmly with pliers in one hand.
-Hold the nuts in place while you use the other hand to unscrew the bolts with a screwdriver.
+Hold the nuts in place while you use the other hand to unscrew the toilet seat bolts with a screwdriver.

 HINT: If the bolts are rusty or badly calcified, spray them with rust penetrant and let it sit for five or ten minutes.
 Try loosening the bolts again.